Part of: SEO Best Practices

 Listicle Topic Structure

-The primary contextual design structure of a listical for SEO purposes is a topical tree.
-Google and other search engines use entities which is their word for topics.
+The primary contextual design structure of a listicles for SEO purposes is a topical tree -- a topic is an entity for SEO.

 Graphical web design - SEO design Considerations

-The listical topics should be treated as headlines larger than the text with the verbage on the listical topic, and smaller than the page headline.
+The listicle topics should be treated as headlines larger than the text with the verbage on the listicle topic, and smaller than the page headline.
 All other elements can be designed as needed.

 Page headline, topic headlines, and text should be visible when the page is loaded.
 Scroll effects still work as the effect begins at the point the element would become visible.